olivia-johnson/FootprintsofFluctuatingSelection/README.md

 > [!NOTE]
 > All R scripts will need the path to this directory as well as the chosen unique parameter set identifiers to be edited.
 The R files are best run in RStudio where the users can edit the code as appropriate.
-Plots in the R code are will be saved in the [plots](plots) folder.
+Plots in the R code will be saved in the [plots](plots) folder.